-During the spring semester, interns supervise practicum and advanced practicum students in the UF Counseling Psychology Program and the Counselor Education Master’s Program.
+During the spring semester, interns may have the option to supervise an advanced practicum student from the Counseling Psychology Program or the Counselor Education Master’s Program.
 This seminar provides group supervision for this work.
-The option sometimes exists to also supervise in the summer semester.
+The option sometimes exists to also supervise an advanced practicum in the summer semester.

 Interns participate fully in continuing education workshops conducted regularly at the CWC or in the community.